d33tah/strokes/README.md

 program](https://play.google.com/store/apps/details?id=com.id126c0rsxlvjwv18cf44u&hl=en)
 (definitely worth its Google Play price!) which I found really cool, but not perfect when learning chinese characters for the first time - at least not for me.
-Instead of hacking Skishore, I decided to write a Flask application that reads graphics.txt and generates tiles with specific strokes hidden and others highlighted.
+Instead of hacking Inkstone, I decided to write a Flask application that reads graphics.txt and generates tiles with specific strokes hidden and others highlighted.